stasharrofi/pytyped/pytyped-json/README.md

 pytyped.json.decoder.JsDecodeException: Found 1 errors while validating JSON: [
   Error when decoding JSON: /representatives[1]/last_name: Non-optional field was not found]
 ```

-### Using pytyped to extract metrics

-Similar to extracting JSON decoders/encoders except that `pytyped.metrics.exporter.AutoMetricExporter` is used.
-Further explanation is WIP.

-### Defining New Type Automations

-You can follow the examples of JSON decoders, JSON encoders, and metric exporters to define new type-based automations.
-You just need to extend `pytyped.macros.extractor.Extractor` and implement the abstrtact methods there.
-Further explanation is WIP.

 ### Issues